 The laser pointer that I am using (shown in photo above, next to a BIC lighter for size comparison) was purchased at a local drug store chain (Eckerd Drugs, owned by JCPenny chain) for $7.99.
 It is a 3-5mW, 650nm diode.
 As a stand-alone unit, it operates off of 3 LM-44, 1.5-volt watch-type batteries.
 It is called the Bullet Beam Laser Pointer and is made by VECTOR Manufacturing, Ltd. The part number on the package is VEC150S.
 The mailing address for VECTOR is: VECTOR MANUFACTURING, Ltd.; 3003 Greene St.; Hollywood, FL 33020.

 For my work, I have it hooked up to a Rectocon power supply -- so I do not have to continue to buy batteries (reported to run 2.5 hours on a set of batteries).
 This is the same type of power supply that can be purchased at any electronics store and is usually used to power portable walkmans.
 I have it sending 4.5volts into the diode, and have placed the diode in a small vise grip which is attached to the holography table edge and keeps the pointer stable while also pushing down the "on" button for continuous operation.
 It has been running fine for several weeks now.
 In the above photo, you can see that the beam this diode produces is much rounder than the usual pointer beam.
-WARNING: Diodes are very sensitive to the slightest changes in current/voltage.
+WARNING: Raw diode lasers are very sensitive to the slightest changes in current/voltage.
 You can burn a diode out instantly if not careful (and even if you ARE careful).
 Hook your diode up to a power supply at your own risk.
 You must also make sure your polarity is correct before applying power -- as many diodes are not polarity protected (fortunately, this model is).

 Due to the collimating optics within the diode assembly, I have found that it exhibits more of a "round" beam profile than most pointers.
 I have noticed though, that beam profile and power output is not consistent throughout the 10 pointers that I purchased (same model).
 So if you get a chance to "test drive" your pointer before you purchase it, ask the sales clerk to get a few of them for you to look at.
 This diode is the pick of the batch, and is a real screamer.